✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-06

 My dog licked my Ibuleve gel — is that dangerous?

-Topical ibuprofen is absorbed and can cause the same toxicity if licked in sufficient amounts.
-Call the vet — small lick is usually OK but a large area or repeated licks needs assessment.
+Topical ibuprofen is absorbed and can cause toxicity if licked in sufficient amounts.
+Call the vet — a small lick is usually OK but a large area needs assessment.

 What's the difference between ibuprofen toxicity and paracetamol toxicity?